-Prince Harry & Meghan Markle Fallout After Witholding Baby Archie Birth Announcement By Seven Hours
+Prince Harry & Meghan Markle May Face Fallout After Witholding Baby Archie Birth Announcement By Seven Hours

 Today The Duke and Duchess of Sussex are delighted to share their first public moment as a family.
 They are so incredibly grateful for the warm wishes and support they’ve received from everyone around the world, since welcoming their son two days ago.
 Photo cred: Chris Allerton ©️SussexRoyal

-Larcombe followed his statement by remarking, “The Palace cannot issue lies, they cannot do that.”
+Larcombe followed his statement by remarking that Buckingham Palace “cannot issue lies.”

 Markle and Prince Harry continue to do things their own way in regards to royal life.
 It is unclear whether Harry is responsible for the change, if Markle has a part in it, or if this break from tradition has been something the couple has decided together.